anguyen8/XAI-papers/README.md

 # Papers on Explainable Artificial Intelligence

-This is an on-going attempt to consolidate all interesting efforts in the area of understanding / interpreting / explaining / visualizing machine learning models.
+This is an on-going attempt to consolidate interesting efforts in the area of understanding / interpreting / explaining / visualizing machine learning models.

 ---------------------------------------